zoltanctoth/ceu-cloud-class/aws.md

 - Now that we are in, let's set up NGINX
 - Run `sudo apt update` to apply all updates to your os.
 - To install NGINX run: `sudo apt install nginx`
-- Now you will have an html folder so `cd /var/www/html` and list contencts: `ls`
+- Now you will have an html folder so `cd /var/www/html` and list contents: `ls`
 - You will see one `.html` file
 - Use your preferred text editor e.g Nano, Vim, Emacs and make some changes to the html file (e.g `nano`)
 - Now you will see the changes if you visit your website